Get This Sales Funnel Custom Built >> Click Here!

 Operating expenses

-On the flip side, operating expenses are those costs incurred by an organization through its day-to-day business operations.
-This category of expenses would include other staff salaries, rent, advertising, legal & professional fees, etc.
+On the flip side, operating expenses are incurred by an organization through its day-to-day business operations.
+This category of costs would include other staff salaries, rent, advertising, legal & professional fees, etc.

 Your accountant will be able to help you with the appropriate cost structure for your early-stage SaaS startup to comply with the law and, at the same time, be able to reach conclusions from a managerial perspective.